Starting as a freelancer can be tough, but here are some tips to put you on the right track!

 Networking and marketing are important in order to find work when starting as a freelancer.
 You’ll need to build relationships with other professionals in the industry and develop a network of clients.
 And when you’re just getting started, it is important to be patient and persistent in order to succeed as a freelancer.

-It is important to be proactive in order to find work and to build a strong network of clients.
-Here is a list ten things to consider before starting your freelance business
+It is important to be proactive in order to find work and build a strong network of clients.
+Here is a list of ten things to consider before starting your freelance business

 1. Figure out your niche

 The first step to starting any business is to figure out what services you’re going to offer and what your niche is going to be.
 When you’re starting a freelance business, it’s especially important to have a focus so you can stand out from the competition.
 Figure out what you’re good at and what you enjoy doing, and use that to guide your business decisions.

 2. Do your research